 The informing and medical care coordination services cover children from birth through 21 years of age who are enrolled in Medicaid (Title 19).
 Our goal is to ensure all children can receive health care and have access to other resources available in the community.
 During the informing process, our Care for Kids team assist with providing provider lists for medical, dental, and vision providers, assist in coordinating transportation for medical appointments, answer questions concerning well-child exams and what to expect, and give you information about services such as WIC, child care, food pantry, energy assistance and more.

-For more information, call the Black Hawk County Health Department at 319-291-2413 and ask to speak to the Care for Kids team.
+For more information, call the Black Hawk County Public Health at 319-291-2413 and ask to speak to the Care for Kids team.

 Hawki is a program that offers free or low-cost health care coverage for uninsured kids and teens of Iowa working families.
 Monthly rates are based on income.
 Some families pay nothing at all.
 The Hawki coverage is also available as a “dental only” option for children with medical insurance but no dental insurance.
 We educate the families and help them understand these benefits, and assist them with the application when needed.

 Presumptive eligibility (PE) provides Medicaid for a limited time while a formal Medicaid eligibility determination is being made by the Iowa Department of Human Services (DHS).
 The PE's goal is to offer immediate health care coverage to people likely to be Medicaid eligible before there has been a full Medicaid determination.
 Families can call into this Program, and we assess their statements regarding their circumstances and income and help them apply for Medicaid for a limited time (PE).
 CAH staff are qualified only to do Presumptive Eligibility for children under age 19.